beeware/briefcase/docs/how-to/cli-apps.rst

 Now that you've built a simple console app with Briefcase, you can use these principles to build more complex CLI tools or integrate other libraries like `Click <https://click.palletsprojects.com/>`_, `Typer <https://typer.tiangolo.com/>`_, or any other Python CLI framework.
+For more advanced text-based interfaces, you might also explore libraries like `curses <https://docs.python.org/3/library/curses.html>`_ or `Textual <https://textual.textualize.io/>`_, which allow you to create "GUI-like" applications in the terminal.